sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

 [Ledger Nano S or X hardware wallet](#using-a-ledger-nano-hardware-wallet).

-This guide describes how to set up a wallet using SolFlare, how to send and receive SOL tokens, and how to create and manage a stake account.
+This guide describes how to set up a wallet using SolFlare, how to send and receive ANLOG tokens, and how to create and manage a stake account.

 ## Getting Started